AdamJablonka/AdamJablonka/README.md

 Hello, I’m @AdamJablonka

-I’m interested in web development/software engineering.
-An intuitive and interactive webpage is a positive experience for everyone.
+I’m interested in web development/software engineering.I believe an intuitive and interactive webpage is a positive experience for everyone.

 Currently, I am an amateur React developer thats working towards a Bachelors in Computer Science.